-Empirically we find that the learned privilege representation $z_t$ is requested to have similar and compact dimensions compared with another policy input $s^l_t$.
-So when privileged state $s^p_t$ is high-dimensional, for example, $s^p_t$ in Legged Robot benchmark, the encoder $f_\omega$ is necessary to project privileged state in a lower dimension, keeping the dimension between $z_t$ and $\tilde{e}_t$ being the same.
-In Legged Robot benchmark, the privileged state consists of elevation information and some dynamic parameters, which are noisy and high-dimensional.
+In the Legged Robot benchmark, the privileged state consists of elevation information and some dynamic parameters, which are noisy and high-dimensional.
 To project $s^p_t$ in a lower-dimensional space, encoder $f_\omega$ can be a simple two-layer MLP.
-In the DMC benchmark, encoder $f_\omega$ can be an identity operator because the privileged state is defined as dynamic parameters which are compact and have similar dimensions with $s^l_t$.
+In the DMC benchmark, encoder $f_\omega$ can be an identity operator because the privileged state is defined as dynamic parameters that are compact and have similar dimensions with $s^l_t$.
 In this case, $z_t$ has the same dimensions as $s^p_t$ and $\tilde{e}_t$.

-Considering there is no historical trajectory at the beginning of the episode, we warm up it with zero-padding and then gradually update it for practical implementation.
+Considering there is no historical trajectory at the beginning of the episode, we warm up it with zero padding and then gradually update it for practical implementation.
 In order to compute HIB loss more accurately, we maintain another IB buffer $\mathcal{B}_{\rm ib}$ to sample $h_t$ and $s^p_t$ practically, which only stores normal trajectories without zero padding.

-Our method HIB is sample efficiency compared with the previous two-stage distillation method (i.e., Student) and costs less training time shown in Table~\ref{table:time}.
-As HIB needs more gradient updates, it needs more computation than SAC-DR (or PPO-DR) and Dropper.
-We use RTX 3080 for both training and evaluation on simulation environments.